jove-decompiler/jove/README.md

 `jove ida` is currently quite rudimentary.
 That may change if someone decides to donate an IDA license. [^4]

 ### But isn't `llvm-cbe` like, not perfect?
 We only demand `llvm-cbe` to handle a tiny subset of the LLVM language.
-That proper subset is produced by `jove llvm`, which translates straightforward TCG instructions (TCG is QEMU's intermediate language) into LLVM instructions.
+That proper subset is produced by `jove llvm`, which translates the straightforward TCG (QEMU's intermediate language) instructions into LLVM instructions.
+Many times, this is just a one-to-one mapping.

 Whenever we encounter something with non-trivial semantics, the C code that is produced does *not* involve `llvm-cbe`.
 [It comes directly from](https://github.com/aleden/carbon-copy) QEMU.
 Luckily, QEMU's code-base is written in C.